shaftoe/curriculum-vitae/_jobs/2_turboden.md

   - OpenVPN
 ---

-Project, establish, test and manage the Internet and Intranet e-mail service.
-Improve security deploying a new Linux-based firewall, beside ordinary system administration tasks for Linux-based servers in the network.
+Designed and deployed Internet/Intranet email services.
+Improved security with a Linux-based firewall.
+Administered Linux servers across the network.